- EMERGING INITIATIVES

 - Fireplace inserts are considered stoves and are subject to emissions limits and rebate values of the emissions control technology utilized in the model being installed.

 -Fully automated wood stoves must allow a temperature set point and automatically adjust the stove’s airflow and therefore include no manual airflow controls, must have sensors that enable self-loading and temperature-control capabilities.

 -Efficiency must be CSA B415.1 certified by the EPA

-Stove Professional Agreement – Must be sent to MassCEC before the stove professional can participate in program (2018 participating stove professionals are eligible for the 2019 program)
+Stove Professional Agreement – Must be sent to MassCEC before any new stove professional can participate in program (2018 participating stove professionals are eligible for the 2019 program)

 Project Information Sheet – Tool to collect information about customer projects